 The 870-mile Wales coastal path, striking countryside, coast and castles are staying in the limelight for 2021, as the country continues to celebrate its Year of Outdoors 2020-2021.
 With three National Parks, 600 castles, Dark Sky Reserves, and chances for foraging, surfing and glamping, 2021 is set to be bursting with mindful and revitalising experiences where visitors can discover how the outdoors has shaped Welsh culture and identity.

 Exploring Scotland’s coasts and waters

-Also shining a light on the refreshing outdoors is Scotland, as their Year of Coasts and Waters is being extended into 2021 – perfect for those dreaming of a Scottish escape exploring the country’s stunning shorelines, lochs, and coastal traditions.
+Also shining a light on the refreshing outdoors is Scotland, who have extended their Year of Coasts and Waters into 2021 – perfect for those dreaming of a Scottish escape exploring the country’s stunning shorelines, lochs, and coastal traditions.